 Florence Hotel Tips

 Visitors who are therefore staying a few days longer in the city on the Arno can find my hotel tips here for the old town or also for car drivers with free parking.

-A very attractive accommodation in an excellent location in the old town and only a few minutes’ walk from Santa Maria Novella railway station.
+A very attractive accommodation in an excellent location in the old town and only a few minutes walk from Santa Maria Novella railway station.
 From here you can reach all the sights of Florence on foot.
 Elegant rooms with wooden floors and furniture.
-Bars, pubs and restaurants in the side streets, free Wi-Fi.
+Bars, pubs, and restaurants in the side streets, have free Wi-Fi.

 - Hotel Adriatico, Via Maso Finiguerra, 9, 50123 Firenze, room 129, double room from € 80,00

 Quietly located in the historic center of Florence, the elegant Hotel Monna Lisa is housed in a very beautiful palace from the Renaissance period.
 Comfortable rooms in Florentine style.
 A gem with a beautiful garden and a special flair.